What's the difference between press releases and public relations?

 That depends on your brand’s news and PR goals.
 Most companies benefit from quarterly releases tied to strategic initiatives rather than frequent updates lacking broader value.

-Is public relations only for large companies?
+Is PR only for large companies?

 Do press releases improve search engine rankings?